Modeling and Sim Guide#

 The Prognostics Python Package (ProgPy) includes tools for defining, building, using, and testing models for prognostics of engineering systems.
 It also provides a set of prognostics models for select components developed within this framework, suitable for use in prognostics applications for these components and can be used in conjunction with the state estimation and prediction features (see State Estimation and Prediction Guide) to perform research in prognostics methods.

-Installing progpy#
+Installing ProgPy#

 The latest stable release of ProgPy is hosted on PyPi.
 For most users, this version will be adequate.
 To install via the command line, use the following command: